Life With Machines

 Meanwhile, over in Life with Machines land, we just posted a special bonus episode.
 It’s a conversation I had on X Mayo’s podcast, The Dough.
 We’ve also got some big updates on the show, including new ways for you to get involved!

-Here’s the Spotify link:
+Here’s the Apple podcast link:

 Welcome Note